Long-term Care Insurance: What is It? Do I Need It?

 The likelihood of needing LTC is greater than most people realize.
 70% of retirees will need LTC at some point in their lives.
 Currently, 9 million people receive LTC and 85% of those live in the community, and 40% are under age 65.
 75% of those receiving LTC need it for a year or more, with 30% needing it for more than 5 years.

-2020 national data indicate that the annual cost of basic LTC provided in a nursing home exceeds $93,000 (semi-private room), with many facilities in metropolitan areas charging considerably more.
-LTC provided today in an Assisted Living Facility averages approximately $55,000 per year, with a significant number of facilities charging much more.** LTC provided at home costs less, unless provided “around the clock”.
-It’s important to understand that neither Medicare nor Medicare Supplemental insurance plans (including Medicare Advantage Plans) cover long-term care expenses.
-Though each pays for a limited amount of rehabilitation care provided in a nursing home or at home, neither pays for LTC.
+2023 national data indicates that the median annual cost of basic LTC provided in a nursing home exceeds $104,000 (semi-private room), with many facilities in metropolitan areas charging far more.
+LTC provided today in an Assisted Living Facility averages approximately $64,2000 per year, with a significant number of facilities charging much more.** Annual median costs provided by Home Health Aides at home costs is $75,500, unless provided “around the clock” which costs significantly more.**

-Long-term care insurance (LTCI) transfers the risk of incurring significant (LTC) expenses from individuals to an insurance company.
+As mentioned, Long-term care insurance (LTCI) shifts the risk of incurring significant (LTC) expenses from individuals to an insurance company.
 Though LTCI has been around for many decades, over the last 10 years policies have improved significantly and gained increasing public awareness.
 Nonetheless, only a small fraction of those who may one day need LTC have purchased a plan.

-LTCI policies’ key features are important to understand.
-First, plans are “medically underwritten.”
-This means one must be relatively healthy to be eligible to buy a LTCI policy.*** Second, plan premiums are “age-based,” that is, the older a person is when he/she buys a policy, the higher the premium.
-Once plan is purchased, premiums are expected to remain level.
+LTCI policies include several key features.
+First, all individual plans are “medically underwritten.”
+This means to apply for a policy you must demonstrate that you are relatively healthy.*** Second, plan premiums are “age-based,” that is, the older a person is when buying a policy, the higher the premium.
+Once the plan is purchased, premiums are expected to remain level.
 However, the insurance company can petition the state to allow them to raise premiums if they can demonstrate that “it’s necessary”.
-Therefore, when shopping for a plan uncover how often a company has raised premiums.
-It may be a sign that the company has underpriced its products and will raise premiums again.
+Recently, many companies have raised premiums of in force policies.
+Therefore, when shopping for a plan, consider how often a company has raised premiums in the past.
+This may signal that the company has underpriced its products and could raise premiums again.

 The price of LTCI plans vary considerably, depending on: